Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 - Georges-Henri Moll
 - Nicole Pitter Patterson

-See also the list of [contributors](https://github.com/Call-for-Code/Starter-Kit-Template-2021/graphs/contributors) who participated in the creation of this starter kit.
+Additionally, see the list of [contributors](https://github.com/Call-for-Code/Starter-Kit-Template-2021/graphs/contributors) who participated in the creation of this starter kit.

 ## License